zzandland/SDL-GameEngine/README.md

-# SnakeSFML
+# SDL-GameEngine
-A simple snake game implementation using SFML
+A simple Rogue-like game implemented using SDL2 library.